seema-kri/Consumer-Complaint-Intelligence-Risk-Analytics-Platform/README.md

 ![Dashboard Preview](dashboard/Dashboard.png)

-*KPI scorecards, complaint trend (2017–2023), product risk bars, state risk ranking, channel donut, and interactive State / Product / Year filters — each tied to a decision in the table above.*
+*KPI scorecards, complaint trend (2017–2023), product risk bars, state risk ranking, channel donut, and interactive State / Product / Year filters.*

+---

+## Limitations & Scope

+- **Dataset:** Public CFPB complaint data via Maven Analytics — chosen for volume and structure, not a live production feed.
+Recommendations above assume this data behaves like an internal complaint log; a production version would need to account for reporting-channel bias (not every complaint channel is equally represented) before recommendations are finalized.
+- **Time coverage:** Ends in 2023; no visibility into whether flagged issues have already been addressed since.
+- **State-level risk:** Ranked by raw complaint count, not normalized by state population or customer base size — a next iteration would weight this before treating California's rank as pure risk severity.

 ---